 Comparison sites and review platforms

 For consumer-facing products: Trustpilot, Google Reviews, sector-specific platforms.
 For B2B: G2, Capterra, sector-specific comparison sites.
-These platforms are actively used as training data and as a live retrieval source.
+These platforms are public material: testable as a retrieval source per channel, and as training data different per provider and unverifiable.

 Sector publications and trade press

 Independent publications in your sector contribute disproportionately to your authority.
-One substantive article in a relevant trade publication often weighs more than ten own blog posts.
+One substantive article in a relevant trade publication can outweigh a stack of your own blog posts.

 Press releases and journalistic coverage

 Not as press-release-on-press-release, but as a starting point for journalistic attention.
-What journalists write about you is heavily weighted earned content.
+What journalists write about you is earned content of the strongest kind.

 How do you influence third-party narratives?